Panzhihua

-Panzhihua (攀枝花 (Pānzhīhuā)), formerly Dukou (渡口), is a prefecture-level city located in the far south of Sichuan province, People's Republic of China, at the confluence of the Jinsha and Yalong Rivers.
+Panzhihua (攀枝花 (Pānzhīhuā)), formerly Dukou (渡口), is a prefecture-level city located in the far south of Sichuan province, China, at the confluence of the Jinsha and Yalong Rivers.
 It has an administrative area of 7423.42 km2, and a population at the 2020 census of 1,212,203.
 806,395 lived in the built-up (or metro) area made of 3 urban districts.

 Its economy relies almost entirely on its giant mine, one of the country's largest.
-The economy in Panzhihua is mainly centered on natural resource development, heavy-industry.
-Around the 1970s, immigrants from various parts of China flow into the city.
+The economy in Panzhihua is mainly centered on natural resource development and heavy-industry.
+The city grew into a major city for steel production during the Third Front construction.
 The urban center was built on top of mountainous terrains.
 In 2005, Panzhihua won the "China Excellent Tourist City" title, in 2008 it won the "National Health City" and the "China Vanadium, Titanium" titles.